jsguti323/Housing_Estimator/README.md

 <details><summary>Conclusion and Recommendation</summary>

 <p>
+As an initial recommendation, the team is in agreement that upleveling the number and quality of data sources would be an essential priority. .
+The team had researched different sources for data related to climate data, crime data, and more economic indicators.
+Such data would contribute to robust, portable predictive modelling for housing prices applicable

 	After More feature engineering would be beneficial to our model.

 </p>